| |

 of child abuse', Herald-Sun, (Melbourne, Australia), 23 March 1997,

+p.2.
 Mr. G.J.Sutton, (former Marist Brother) allegedly

 touched the three boys and three girls (Campbelltown and Lismore, NSW)